HimeV/Hime-V-s-Mod-List/README.txt

 35: Improved Vehicle Glass Destruction Effects (improves the glass shattering effect) https://www.nexusmods.com/cyberpunk2077/mods/17837
 36: Lamborghini Diablo VT 6.0 Custom Widebody (very customizable) https://www.nexusmods.com/cyberpunk2077/mods/18180
 37: Chrome Colors and Neon for Lamborghini Diablo and Custom Widebody (even more customization for the above mod) https://www.nexusmods.com/cyberpunk2077/mods/18172
+38: Mizutani Hozuki (Adds the non-sporterized versions of the Hozuki to the Virtual Car Dealer for purchase) https://www.nexusmods.com/cyberpunk2077/mods/12481
+39: Bikes of the Dark Future --- Arch V4 (Big pack of new Arch motorcycles) https://www.nexusmods.com/cyberpunk2077/mods/18736

               C08:  Kind of Cheating mods but really quality of Life in my opinion disregard if you want